jpsca/formidable/docs/content/messages.md

 title: Custom error messages
 ---

-There are many reasons to want to edit the default error messages:
+There are several common reasons to customize error messages:

-* You want to add new, more specific, error messages
+* Adding new, more specific error messages
-* To make them fit with the "personality" of your application
+* Matching your application's tone and personality
-* To translate them to the language of your users
+* Translating messages to your users' language

-For whatever reason you have, it's easy to do with Formidable forms.
+Formidable makes it easy to customize error messages for any of these purposes.

 ## Messages format

-When a form field has an error, there are three attributes related to that error in a field:
+When a form field has an error, it exposes three error-related attributes:

-- `field.error` contains an error *code*, like "invalid";
+- `field.error`: Contains an error *code*, such as "invalid"
-- `field.error_args` is an optional dict of extra information related to the error (we will see more about this in moment); and
+- `field.error_args`: An optional dictionary of extra information related to the error (explained in detail below)
-- `field.error_message` that is not actually an attribute but a *property* that uses the error code to search for a human-readable message in the `messages` dictionary of its parent form.
+- `field.error_message`: A *property* that uses the error code to retrieve a human-readable message from the form's `messages` dictionary

 You can see the full (short) default dictionary of error messages in `formidable.errors.MESSAGES`.
 The dictionary uses the error codes as keys and the human-readable messages as values.